Economy of the Maldives: Financial

 The banking industry dominates the small financial sector of the Maldives.
 The country's seven banks are regulated by the Maldives Monetary Authority.

 While formerly the Maldives had no income, sales, property, or capital-gains taxes, and was considered to have the simplest tax code in the world, now taxation is regulated by the Maldives Inland Revenue Authority (MIRA).
 In 2011, the Tax Justice Network gave the Maldives a "secrecy score" of 92 on its Financial Secrecy Index - the highest score in that category of any actively-ranked country; however by 2022 with a secrecy score of 75, no longer ranked in the top ten.
 However, in both 2011 and 2022, the Maldives' minor market share put it near the bottom of the overall weighted lists.

-A recurrent trend of Beijing leveraging its economic influence to attain geopolitical goals is observable.
+A recurrent trend of China leveraging its economic influence to attain geopolitical goals is observable.
 This pattern is not confined solely to small island nations in the Indian Ocean, like the Maldives and Sri Lanka, but extends to the wider Indo-Pacific region, encompassing countries with sizeable and advanced economies as well.
 The Maldives government is grappling with concerns about falling into a potential debt entrapment with China.